MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-overview.md

 ---
 title: Overview of single sign-on for on-premises data gateways
-description: Configure your gateway to enable single sign-on (SSO) from Power BI to on-premises data sources.
+description: Learn how to configure your gateway to enable single sign-on from Power BI to on-premises data sources.
 author: arthiriyer
 ms.author: arthii
 ms.reviewer: ''